MikCil/invisible-cities/README.md

 ## Repository Contents

 ### Data
-- `invisible_cities_corpus.json`: Contains all city descriptions from Le Città Invisibili, organized by:
+For copyright reasons, it is not possible to share the dataset containing all city descriptions from Le Città Invisibili, organized by overall ID, Category, Category ID and Chapter.
+However, all network data is stored in the directory `network_data/`.
-  - Overall ID
-  - Category
-  - Category ID
-  - Chapter

 ### Code
 - `main.py`: Processes the JSON corpus and generates CSV files containing nodes and edges for: